 - Rechargeable batteries offer longer battery life.
-On one charge, a quality LED lantern can last several nights—up to 20 hours on a high setting and 100 hours on a low setting.
+A quality LED lantern can last several nights on one charge—around 20 hours on a high setting and 100 hours on a low setting.

 - Some LED lanterns allow for both types of batteries, which is great for longer excursions.

 LED lanterns that include a solar panel and even a hand crank for recharging batteries help to ensure you’ll never be without lighting due to a dead battery.

 LED lanterns can run continuously for an average of 15 to 100 hours, depending on the model.
 If planning a camping trip, calculate your anticipated needs.
 Take the estimated amount of usage time per night and multiply that by the number of days you’ll be gone.
 If the estimate is 4 hours a night for four nights, you’ll need 16 hours of burn time.

 When looking at the maximum burn time of an LED lantern, keep in mind that this time period represents usage at the lowest lumens for models that offer different lighting modes.
 If you enjoy bright lights and use the highest lumens, the maximum burn time will shorten.

 Lanterns for outdoor use need to endure falls, bumps, and inclement weather.
 Those constructed with durable materials, including bumpers or rubber padding, will be protected against falls and rough weather.
 You can verify the product specifications to see if the manufacturer performed a drop-test on the lantern—this identifies the height from which the lantern can survive a fall.